DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Mesh Generation

 \item Simulation domain size: The square box representing the simulation domain can be made any desired size.
 We chose 200 nm because, with a film thickness of 10 nm, typical in experiment, ~\cite{film_thickness_Shea_2013} this allows enough space for excitons to diffuse a significant distance before hitting the boundary.

 \item Drop height: The height from which CNTs are dropped.
-This height should be reasonable given the simulation time step, so that CNTs do not fall straight through the simulation boundary in one time step.
-This height can be approximated as $\frac{1}{2}g(\Delta t)^2$.
-We use a time step of 0.05 s, and therefore a drop height of 25 m (Bullet Physics is in SI units).
+In order to prevent CNTs falling straight through the simulation boundary, this height should be greater than $\frac{1}{2}g(\Delta t)^2$, where $g$ is gravitational acceleration and $\Delta t$ is the time step.
+We used 20 nm.

 \item Intertube spacing: Additional spacing between CNTs, beyond the center-to-center distance stemming from finite CNT diameter.

 \item CNT length: Length of an individual CNT.
 This parameter can be provided as a range, with each CNT having a length selected from a distribution, such as the lognormal distribution reported in Ref. [\onlinecite{CNT_length_Streit_2012}].
 Default is uniform distribution.
 For the data in this paper, we set all lengths to 100 nm because nothing in our simulations was sensitive to individual CNT length.